Balsamic Salmon Salad Recipe

 - Heat a large frying pan or skillet over high heat.
 When hot, coat with cooking spray.
 Place salmon fillets, seasoned side down, into the hot skillet.
 Cover and cook for 3-4 minutes.
 Turn and repeat on the other side.
 Times may vary depending on thickness of the fillet.

-- Remove from skillet and top with balsamic onions and tomatoes.
-Serve with herbed chevre bread if desired.
+Remove from skillet and top with balsamic onions and tomatoes.
+Serve with herbed chevre bread or just crumbled chevre or goat cheese over the salad, if desired.
 Enjoy!

 If you've tried this recipe, come back and let us know how it was!